Jesus visits Martha & Mary

 Martha objected to the fact that she had to work while Mary sat and listened.
 Jesus said that Mary had made the better choice.

-A second story about Martha and Mary occurs in John’s gospel.
-It happened in the town of Bethany, a small town near Jerusalem but separated from it by the Kidron Valley.
+A second story about Martha and Mary happened in the town of Bethany, a small town near Jerusalem but separated from it by the Kidron Valley (see map of Jesus’ visits to Jerusalem).
 It was about three kilometers east of the city, a comfortable walk for people at that time.

 Lazarus was very ill, so Martha and Mary sent a message to Jesus, asking him to come.
 Jesus received the message, but put off coming for two days.
 In the meantime, Lazarus died of his illness.